schmidb/Data-Leaders/README.md

-# Data Leaders on Social Media
+# Data Leaders on LinkedIn

-For now, this repo lists amazing Data Leaders on Social Media.
+For now, this repo lists amazing Data Leaders on LinkedIn.

 We need more inspiring data leaders to create more business value out of data.

 Following these people will support and accelerate you to become an amazing data leader as well!

 Data Leaders on this list have more than 10.000 followers on any social media platform and are grouped by data discipline.

+*Pull requests for more data leaders are welcome and will be reviewed.*

 ## Data Leadership